shellbombs/shellbombs.github.io/_posts/2019-1-31-bypass-anti-debug-and-anti-virtual-machine-of-VMP.md

 title: Bypass anti-debug and anti-vm of VMP
 ---

+Today i'm gonna show you how to bypass anti-debug and anti-vm of VMProtect(version before 3.2)
 # Overview

 VMP has used a lot of anti debug and anti virtual machine techniques which makes it really hard to debug programs protected by it. actually, VMP has stored a **DWORD FLAG**, which indicates whether it should detect user mode debugger, kernel mode debugger, virtual machine detection etc. so here I will show you how to locate the **FLAG** variable in memory and change it to bypass all kinds of anti-debug and vm-detection techniques.